Phebi-AI/charting-sample-1/README.md

         // dimension can easily be changed through the report element settings. label.innerHTML = data[i][definition.Dimension];

+        // Set the width of the column so the chart
+        // uses the maximum amount of screen space. pnlColumn.style.width = "calc(" + (100 / data.length) + "% - 40px)";

         // Add the label to the market container. pnlColumn.appendChild(label);